SuperOfficeDocs/superoffice-docs/user-guide/en/forms/submissions/process.md

 ## Search for a contact

 If SuperOffice cannot find the correct contact in the database, you can search for the contact using the search field.
-Here you can also select from the history list and favourites.
+Here you can also select from the history list and favorites.

 ## Change contact